merretbuurman/B2SAFE-stats/readme.md

 This describes how to collect accounting info from B2SAFE and send it to Logstash using Filebeat.

+Note: So far, only for the *system_stats* and *quota_stats*, triggered by cronjobs.
+The info collection triggered directly by the irods rules is not included here yet!

 # Gathering B2SAFE accounting info

 Install the packages jq (https://stedolan.github.io/jq) and sysstat.